acstud/lab1/README.md

 ## How do I submit a job to one of the GPU cluster nodes?

 The cluster uses SLURM to manage the cluster resources and to schedule jobs on cluster nodes.
-You can use the "sbatch" command to submit jobs.
+You can use the `sbatch` command to submit jobs.
 Usually, these jobs are bash scripts.

 When you are on the cluster, you can submit jobs using the sbatch command.
-An more detailed explanation is recommended reading material, and can be found [here](https://login.hpc.tudelft.nl/).
+A more detailed explanation is recommended reading material, and can be found [here](https://login.hpc.tudelft.nl/).

 You __must__, however, use a specific partition (a group of nodes, let's say) and